Women Veterans Connect:

 Gold Star Legal Funding is a disabled veteran-owned, nationwide lawsuit funding company.
 We proudly support WomenVeteransConnect.org and the Women Veterans Connect program, as well as many other veteran-owned and veteran support organizations.

-Gold Star provides non-recourse pre settlement lawsuit funding and settled case funding (often called a lawsuit loan or a lawsuit cash advance) to injured plaintiffs involved in personal injury and employment lawsuits.
-Some of our most popular personal injury settlement loans are auto accident loans, slip and fall accidents, medical malpractice cases, and workmans comp settlement loans.
+Gold Star provides non-recourse pre settlement lawsuit funding and settled case funding (often called lawsuit loans or a lawsuit cash advance) to injured plaintiffs involved in personal injury and employment lawsuits.

 The financing we provide is non-recourse, which means a plaintiff is only required to repay their advance if they win their case.
 If they lose or their case doesn’t settle, they owe us nothing.

 In addition to the lowest cost pre settlement funding, Gold Star also provides litigation financing support to lawyers, including law firm financing and attorney fee funding.
-We also offer inheritance loans to beneficiaries and if you’ve been thinking “how can I sell my structured settlement payments for cash”, well, we can help with that too.
+We also offer inheritance loans to beneficiaries and we buy structured settlements for cash as well.